Home » The Bible and Beyond

 The Bible and Beyond presents explorations of historical and spiritual questions about Jesus, women, salvation, healing, the meaning of life, and where Christianity came from.

-You can read articles and blog posts, listen to our podcasts, and participate in our Monday textual discussions, or arrange for a presentation on one of several topics offered by Shirley Paulson, PhD..
+You can read articles and blog posts, listen to our podcasts, participate in our monthly discussions, take one of our online courses, or arrange for a presentation on any of several topics.

 Your questions and ideas about The Bible and Beyond will help guide what topics are chosen for discussion, so don’t hesitate use the form at the bottom of this page to share your suggestions with us.